fbpx

 • Slope is the relationship between the roof’s rise and run, or the horizontal change in distance across your roof.

 Slope and pitch create runoff.
-Water pools or puddles when there is no slope or pitch, leading to roof damage.
-You want water to flow into a gutter system and away from the foundation of your home.
-Flat roofs and low-sloping roofs don’t drain as quickly as it does with other roofing systems.
+When there is no slope or pitch, water pools or puddles, leading to roof damage.
+You want water to flow into a gutter system and away from your home’s foundation, not stay put.

 Pros and Cons of Flat Roofs